-FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC Annual Meeting of Shareholders June 15, 2016 This proxy is solicited on behalf of the Board of Directors

-The shareholder(s) hereby appoint(s) Joseph P. Adams, Jr. and Scott Christopher, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the Common Shares of FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 9:00 AM, Eastern Time on June 15, 2016 at The Hilton Hotel, 1335 Avenue of the Americas, New York, NY 10019, and any adjournment or postponement thereof.
+FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC Annual Meeting of Shareholders June 1, 2018 This proxy is solicited on behalf of the Board of Directors po thi the 1, e shareholder(s) hereby appoint(s) Joseph P. Adams, Jr. and Scott Christopher, or any of them, as proxies, each with the wer to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of s ballot, all of the Common Shares of FORTRESS TRANSPORTATION AND INFRASTRUCTURE INVESTORS LLC that e shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 9:00 AM, Eastern Time on June 2018 at The Hilton Hotel, 1335 Avenue of the Americas, New York, NY 10019, and any adjournment or postponement areof.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE SHAREHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE SELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS AND FOR THE RATIFICATION PROPOSAL.
+IF I SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE SELECTION OF THE NOMINEES LISTED ( THE REVERSE SIDE FOR THE BOARD OF DIRECTORS AND FOR THE RATIFICATION PROPOSAL.
 Please mark, sign, date and return this proxy card promptly using the enclosed reply envelope.

-Address Changes/Comments:

-(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
+Address change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
 Continued and to be signed on reverse side